Welcome to the Department of Communication!

 The Com Clinic

-Communication instructors are now available to ALL students for assistance on class projects, presentations, and to answer questions!
+Communication instructors are now available to ALL students for assistance on class projects, presentations, and to answer questions.
+For more information contact any of our communication faculty.
 Hours available are: